fortinet-fortisoar/connector-ipsum-threat-intelligence-feed/docs/IPsumTIFeed.md

 The fetched data is used to create a mapping between the IPsum Threat Intelligence Feeds and FortiSOAR™ threat intel feeds.
 Once you have completed specifying the configurations, click Fetch Data.

 3. On the Field Mapping screen, map the fields of a IPsum Threat Intelligence Feed to the fields of a threat intel feed present in FortiSOAR™.
 To map a field, click the key in the sample data to add the “jinja” value of the field.
-For example, to map the ip parameter of a IPsum Threat Intelligence Feed to the value parameter of a FortiSOAR™ threat intel feed, click the id field, and then click the value field to populate its keys:
+For example, to map the ip parameter of a IPsum Threat Intelligence Feed to the value parameter of a FortiSOAR™ threat intel feed, click the value field, and then click the ip field to populate its keys:

 ![](media/mapping.png)